-This is one of the key differences between PRS Rimfire and other 22 matches.
-MD’s have the freedom to plan and execute courses of fire based on the uniqueness of their venue and what they feel best captures the principles of PRS rimfire competition.
+This is one of the key differences between PRS Rimfire and the other 22 matches.
+MD’s have the freedom to plan and execute courses of fire based on the uniqueness of their venue and what they feel best captures the principles of the PRS rimfire competition.
 (No restrictions on target sizes, distances, or gear.)

 There is no annual fee to become a PRS Rimfire Club and have access to all of the PRS infrastructure and website capabilities.
-The PRS Rimfire Series is designed to be inclusive of all shooters, revenue neutral, and self sustaining.
+The PRS Rimfire Series is designed to be inclusive of all shooters, revenue-neutral, and self-sustaining.
 Everything we do has a cost associated with it, but we have worked to keep the cost lower than any other national organization.
 MD’s pay a $3 fee per score uploaded during score submission.

-No, shooters do not have to be a PRS member to participate in PRS Rimfire matches.
+No, shooters do not have to be PRS member to participate in PRS Rimfire matches.
 As a club benefit, all shooters scores will count in your club’s standings.

 To have your scores ranked in the Rimfire Regional Standings shooters will need to purchase a $30 membership.
 This will also activate your shooter profile so that you can see all of your scores and stats in one place.
 Membership will also give you access to exclusive PRS member discounts and the ability to be ranked in additional shooter categories like lady, senior, junior, and mil/le which can only be selected by shooters with a current membership.

-The classification system is a yearly performance-based system in which shooters are classed for the current season based on their year prior season series score (not including their finale score).
+The classification system is a yearly performance-based system in which shooters are classed for the current season based on their year-prior season series score (not including their finale score).
 We will need at least a full season completed before considering adding classifications to the series.
 For further details on the PRS classification system please visit our “About Page”.

 To be eligible to compete in the AG Cup and to be eligible to receive AG Cup qualifier match payouts and AG division points, shooters must be a PRS PRO Series member and a PRS AG Cup Series Member.

 In order to count your points in the PRS AG division and to be eligible for payouts at an AG Cup Qualifier match you must purchase your membership prior to shooting the match.
-The 7 day grace period does not apply to AG Cup Qualifiers and you cannot retroactively claim AG division points or payouts from a match you shot without appropriate membership.
+The 7-day grace period does not apply to AG Cup Qualifiers and you cannot retroactively claim AG division points or payouts from a match you shot without appropriate membership.

 Invites will be extended to the top 75 shooters in the PRS AG Division who have shot 3 AG Qualifiers during the season.
 Purchasing a PRS AG Series membership does not guarantee AG Cup entry.